-To prove this for yourself, first use Excel’s Data Series command to create a column of values from 1 to 255.
-To do so, enter the value 1 in cell A1; hold down Ctrl and Shift and then press the down arrow to select the rest of column A with cell A1 as the active cell; press Alt, E, I, S to launch the Series dialog; specify a step value of 1 and a stop value of 255; then press OK.
+To prove this for yourself, start by using Excel’s Data Series command to create a column of values from 1 to 255.
+To do so, first enter the value 1 in cell A1; hold down Ctrl and Shift and then press the down arrow to select the rest of column A with cell A1 as the active cell.

-Enter a formula to return the character associated with the value in cell A1:
+Enter a formula to return the ASCII character associated with the value in cell A1:

 Now enter a formula to clean the text in cell B1 and to return the length of the cleaned text.
 That is, if CLEAN removes the character, the value in column C will be zero; otherwise it will be 1.

-To remove CHAR(127), you can use this formula (assuming your text is in cell B127):
+To remove CHAR(127), you can use one of these formulas (assuming your text is in cells B127 and D127):

 CHAR(160) is the non-breaking-space character, which is used extensively on the Web.
-To handle this character, we typically need to replace it with a space, and then replace multiple spaces with a single space.
-Assuming the original text is in cell D5, we can use this formula:
+To handle this character, we don’t want to remove it.
+Instead, we want to replace it with a normal space character and then remove any extra spaces that might accompany it.

 Also, of course, you can use Excel’s Find and Replace command to replace either of these characters.
 To do so, you need to generate the character so you can use it in the dialog.
 One way to do that is first to type…